NickolaiA/SARIFVisualizer/README.md

 **Docker Hub Publishing:**

-To publish this image to Docker Hub, use the provided scripts:
+To publish this image to Docker Hub, use the provided scripts that build multi-platform images (linux/amd64, linux/arm64):

 **PowerShell (Windows):**
 ```powershell